 It may be difficult to consider facing your attacker in court.
 However, you are not alone.
 Our legal team stands with you and fights for justice by your side.

 Assault is a violent, offensive crime that deserves to be punished through the criminal courts and the civil courts.
-Contact our law offices to schedule a free consultation to discuss how William G. Kolodner, P.A, can help you as you continue to recover from an assault.
+Contact our Baltimore, MD law offices to schedule a free consultation to discuss how William G. Kolodner Personal Injury Lawyers, can help you as you continue to recover from an assault.